Skip to content

 Common Mistakes

-• Wrong: Using GET for state-changing operations → Right: CSRF tokens protect POST; use POST for all data changes
+• Wrong: Using GET for state-changing operations → Right: GET bypasses header-based CSRF checks; use POST for all data changes

-• Wrong: Not configuring trusted_host_patterns → Right: AJAX from untrusted origins; configure in settings.php
+• Wrong: Not configuring trusted_host_patterns → Right: Requests from untrusted origins; configure in settings.php

 See Also